"TRAINING FOR CHAOS"

 - Community members and groups (scouts, hunters, hikers, etc.) that have an interest in safety and preventative SAR operations.

 The SARTECH II exam is an additional fee.
 Candidates wishing to test will upon successful completion of the course will be offered a discounted testing fee.
+The FUNSAR text book NOT included in course tuition.
+A valid Wilderness First Aid card will be required to complete the testing portion of this program.

 Payment in full is required to reserve your lodging for the course if you choose to utilize our lodging option.